ZYW-Mia/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/index.md

 ![Correlation](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/correlation/linearplot.png)

+# Dynamics Development (1976 and 2022)
-# The Positions Comparision between 1976 and 2022
+## Number of Positions Comparision
-## For more interactions with the positions comparision graph, please click [here](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/positions_comparison/index.html).
+### For more interactions with the positions comparision graph, please click [here](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/positions_comparison/index.html).

 By comparing the distribution between the faculty positions of each university owning Anthropology department in 1976 and 2022, we find that the extreme centralization of the academic resource has been alleviated.
 From the tree maps, it is obvious that in 1970s, the four universities each possessed over or very close to 200 positions, which almost doubled the 5th place, Michigan University.
 Furthermore, the first four account for over 40 percent of all faculty positions, while in 2022, this figure falls to around one quater.